 The cost for attending this 10-session group is $520.

-The group will include 5 to 9 men and the leader.
-It is open to all men who are becoming fathers.
-That includes those who are trying to decide whether or not they want kids, those who are in the process of trying to have a child, those whose partners are pregnant, and those in the early years of their child’s life.
+The group will include 10 men and the leader.
+It is open to all men who have a child less than 2 years old or are about to have a baby.
 Group members should have a willingness to examine their interpersonal behaviors, to share parts of their private lives, and to give and receive supportive feedback from a small supportive group.

 If you're interested in joining this group, please send an email to Josh Krieger at josh@joshkrieger.com